andrew27xu/covid_on_housing/README.md

 Similar as the housing market, Covid data is also limited to state level data, and the time range is from the earliest date to June 2021.

 ### Data Source 3: Political Status
-In terms of political status for each state, I used 2020 election result [4] to represent political status of each state, because the latest election result indicates political preference for each state.
-If the final election result is Mr. Trump for that state, it is marked as "Replublican", whereas the state is marked as "Demoncratic" if the state voted for Mr. Biden.
+In terms of political status for each state, I used 2020 election result [4] to represent political status of each state, assuming the latest election result represents the latest political preference for each state.
+If the final election result is Mr. Trump for that state, it is marked as "Replublican", and vise versa.

 ## Part 4: Method
 This project used Pandas as the main library to analyze the data and generate plots.
 The predicted housing market value is generated from the time range Jan